 An updated copy of the Intellectual Property chapter published by Wikileaks in November 2013 further helped to shine a light on this secretive pact.

-Draft texts are said to exist for some 29 separate TPP chapters, but despite approximately four years of steady negotiations, none have ever been officially released for public scrutiny.
+Draft texts are said to exist for some 29 separate TPP chapters, but despite more than five years of steady negotiations, none have ever been officially released for public scrutiny.

 “Americans deserve the right to know what U.S. negotiators are proposing in our names,” said Arthur Stamoulis, executive director of Citizens Trade Campaign.
 “In the absence of transparency on the part of our government, we have a responsibility to share what information we receive about the TPP with the public.”

 The TPP investment chapter can be found online here (June 2012)

 Updated TPP investment chapter published by WikiLeaks (January 2015)